 This is probably the best reason to use a broker.
 Frankly, when the worst happens, you need all the help you can get.

 A broker represents you, not the insurer, and it’s their job to make sure your interests are covered.
-Professional indemnity and liability claims are complicated and time-consuming.
-The benefit of having an insurance professional there to guide you, monitor the claim’s progress and make sure everything happens when it should, can’t be underestimated.
+Business insurance claims can be complicated and time-consuming.
+The benefit of having an insurance professional there to guide you, monitor the claim’s progress, and make sure everything happens when it should, can’t be underestimated.

-Brokers understand the technicalities of your policy and, in the event of a disputed claim, can argue the case on an equal footing with the insurer.
+Brokers understand the technicalities of your policy and, in the event of a disputed claim, can argue the case on your behalf with the insurer.
 A good, respected broker really can be the difference between an insurer paying a claim and not.